gregorytoprak/graf/README.md

 ## Todo

-- [ ] (Consider) Edge maintains shape and scale when attached edges move
-- [ ] (Consider) Edge handle goes on the edge rather than as distant control point
 - [ ] Arrows
 - [ ] Cleaning
+- [ ] Axes

+### Consider

 - [ ] Initial graphs
+- [ ] Edge maintains shape and scale when attached edges move
-- [ ] Axes
+- [ ] Edge handle goes on the edge rather than as distant control point